AmeliaES/spotify_dashboard/README.md

 Analysis of my personal Spotify data from Sept 2020 to Oct 2023.
 Presented on a Python Dash application.

 To see the app in action please visit [https://spotify-dashboard-rfba.onrender.com/](https://spotify-dashboard-rfba.onrender.com/).
+(Please note this takes a while to load as I'm hosting it on Render using a free tier account).

 ![src/assets/images/landing_page.png](src/assets/images/landing_page.png)